 Most people have heard about Elizabeth Kübler-Ross’s stages of grief.
 She was an oncologist who observed countless patients moving through the grief process.
 She identified the following categories: denial, anger, bargaining, depression, and acceptance.
-Dr. Rob Weiss has added a sixth stage that is relevant for addicts: remorse.
+I have added a sixth stage that is relevant for addicts: remorse.
 In this stage, recovering addicts experience profound self-blame and long to go back and repair what can’t be repaired.
 They reflect on broken promises and missed opportunities, and this reflection is often accompanied by a sense of hopelessness.

 While each of these stages is valid, it is important to note that grieving is not a linear process.
 One doesn’t move through the stages neatly from one to the next.
 It is much more typical to bounce around between various stages, sometimes all within a single hour.
 In my experience, there is no right or wrong way to grieve.
 It is a highly personal journey.
 I think the one consistent goal is moving toward acceptance, which may at first be fleeting.

-If you or someone you care about is struggling with sex, porn, or substance/sex addiction, help is available through our free resources website, SexandRelationshipHealing.com, our low-cost online workgroups, and our residential treatment center.
+If you or someone you care about is struggling with sex, porn, or substance/sex addiction, help is available.
+Seeking Integrity offers residential treatment for sex, porn, and substance/sex addicts, as well as low-cost online workgroups, including a workgroup specifically for male sex addicts.